 In the world of agriculture, foliar application of nano fertilizers has emerged as a promising technique that offers prospective solutions to improve crop yield, lower environmental impact and increase nutrient uptake efficiency.
 Rice plant require large amounts of mineral nutrients, including nitrogen for their growth, development and grain production (Ma, 2004).
 Nitrogen is a major nutrient for plant that primarily influences vegetative growth and crop yield (Gnaratnam et al., 2019).
 Nano nitrogen enhances plant uptake while simultaneously reducing environmental losses.
 For a steady and controlled release of nutrients into the soil, nano nitrogen is a suitable substitute for traditional fertilizers.
 Without sacrificing soil productivity, nano urea improves crop production, soil health and nutritional quality while reducing the requirement for conventional urea by half or more.
 (Quijano-Guerta et al., 2002).
 During the early and midtillering, panicle initiation, booting, and grain development phases of ripening, Nitrogen is the most typically required nutrient element.
 (Bai, 2019).
 N has an important role in the creation of rice quality.
-Increasing Nitrogen fertilization can help improve the nutritional quality and processing quality of rice, but excessive Nitrogen fertilization can increase rice chalkiness and worsen the rice appearance quality, cooking and eating quality.
-(Li et al., 2019).
+Increasing Nitrogen fertilization can help improve the nutritional quality and processing quality of rice, but excessive Nitrogen fertilization can increase rice chalkiness and worsen the rice appearance quality, cooking and eating quality (Li et al., 2019).
 Among the major nutrient elements, nitrogen (N) is the most important and limiting nutrient for rice crop growth and yield which is required in higher amounts compared to other nutrients.(Djaman, 2019).
 Zinc is an essential trace element required in small but critical amounts by both plants and animals (including humans).
 Many microorganisms exist in the range of hundreds of nanometers to tens of micrometers.
 ZnO-NPs have a higher specific surface area and better surface reactivity because of their smaller particle size, which contributes to their appealing antibacterial qualities (Seil, 2012)

 MATERIALS AND METHODS